 · Chronic headaches and pain in the temple

 · Pain when opening up the jaw

 · Pain when chewing

 · Pain in the arm, back, and shoulder

 · Feeling a locking sensation in the jaw

-· Hearing popping, clicking, and the grating sounds when opening and closing the mouth
+· Hearing popping, clicking, and grating sounds when opening and closing the mouth

 Restricted opening of the mouth.
 If you open your mouth and measure the distance between the tip of your front teeth, using a ruler, you will find that it measures around 5 cm.
 If the mouth opening distance measures less than 5 cm, and you experience difficulty eating, then it is the right time to reach out to a dentist.

-To clarify, there are two possible factors that could be responsible for the limiting of your jaw opening.
+To clarify, two possible factors could be responsible for the limiting of your jaw opening.
 It could be an issue with your TMJ or it could be the muscles used for chewing.
-Both of these concerns can be managed virtually, with the exception of a few patients who may require extra work at an appointment with their primary physicians.
+Both of these concerns can be managed virtually, except for a few patients who may require extra work at an appointment with their primary physicians.
 Patients with systemic conditions like rheumatoid arthritis, SLE, and other medical conditions usually require collaboration between dentists and rheumatologists.

 a.
 How does it feel when you open and close your mouth?